Map

 Then zoom in to see the details.

-This map strives to highlight our neighborhood’s evolving green infrastructure (water harvesting and rain-irrigated native food forestry) and other amenities borrowing graphics/symbols from the National Forest Service and National Parks in hopes that readers look at our community in a different way, focusing more on its myriad life and what enables it.
+This map highlights the locations of our neighborhood’s growing & evolving green infrastructure (water harvesting and rain-irrigated native food forestry) and other amenities, borrowing graphics/symbols from the National Forest Service and National Parks in hopes that readers look at our community in a different way, focusing more on its myriad life and what enables it.

 We can all help grow and steward national neighborhood parks and neighborhood forests right outside our doors where we live, work, and play; and do so in a way that once established, they are irrigated solely by free on-site waters such as rain, stormwater, greywater, etc. in a way that reduces flooding while helping recharge (or give back to) our groundwater, streams, and rivers, rather than extract from them, so that our individual, community, and planetary health all improve together.
 See here for a number of the ways we do so.